Understanding Stroke Guidelines and How to Prevent Stroke in Women

 What else can increase the risk of stroke in women?

-Dr. Miller: Hormonal contraception that contains estrogen can increase the risk of blood clotting events, and therefore increase the risk of stroke.
+Dr. Miller: Hormonal contraception that contains estrogen can increase the risk of blood clotting events, and therefore increase the risk of stroke, the guidelines also note.
 On its own, the risk from this kind of contraception is quite low.
 But if there are other risk factors, such as smoking, high blood pressure or migraines with aura — meaning someone experiences migraine headaches along with flashes of light or sparkling zigzags in their vision — then taking estrogen-containing contraceptives can further elevate the risk of stroke.

 Some risk factors for stroke are simply more common in women.
-Autoimmune conditions like lupus are more prevalent in women, and any condition that raises your level of inflammation is going to increase your risk of stroke.
-Women are also more likely to experience depression, which raises your risk.
+Women are more likely to experience depression, which raises your risk.
+Autoimmune conditions like lupus and antiphospholipid syndrome are more prevalent in women, and any condition that raises your level of inflammation is also going to increase your risk of stroke.
+For women with these conditions and who do not have a history of stroke, the guidelines recommend antiplatelet therapy, such as aspirin.
+However, people should always discuss with their doctor before starting aspirin.

 Are trans women also at higher risk of stroke?